dgs3/lichess-pipeline/README.md

 If successful, a browser window should pop up with the conducto UI and your pipeline ready to execute.
-To execute your pipeline, press the "Play" button on the top left..
+To execute your pipeline, press the "Play" button on the top left.
 Expand the parallel `analyze-games` pipeline to see the actual game analysis.

+### Run Against Lichess API

 Alternatively you can run pulling the newest data directly from lichess: